prispearly/profile-readme/README.md

-# profile-readme
-my personal repo

-Hi 👋, I'm Priscilla Tan
+# Hi 👋, I'm Priscilla Tan
 I'm a Computer Science Student at Singapore University of Technology and Design

 🔭 I’m currently working on a project